 In order to address the neglected state of the system and the future maintenance of the system, distinction has been made between the two main aspects of remedying the situation.
 Addressing backlogs, this entails either the refurbishing or total rebuilding of overhead lines, which are regarded as severely neglected.
-The following is applicable:

-Lines rebuild : +200km

-Remaining Backlog : +380km
+The following is applicable: Lines rebuild : +200km Remaining Backlog : +380km a) Integrated National Electrification Programme

-Lines Refurbished : +146km

-Remaining Backlog : +154km
+Lines Refurbished : +146km Remaining Backlog : +154km